About

 • Before: built code-intelligence systems across llama-github, LlamaPReview, and repo-graph-rag.

-• Direction: the Mason ecosystem—moving from deep document analysis to generating native, consulting-grade presentations.
+• Direction: the Mason ecosystem—moving from deep document analysis to multi-stage pipelines that generate editable, consulting-grade native deliverables.

 Why This Path